cringeyburger/Art-View/README.md

 a) When an image is clicked, the app enters full-screen mode.
 In full-screen mode, the selected image is displayed along with navigation buttons to navigate through the images.

 b) Clicking the navigation buttons updates the currentIndex state accordingly, allowing users to view the previous and next images.
 Clicking the back button (top-left) exits the full-screen mode.

+This project was made by a complete beginner who just started web development :)